"Only the mountain has lived long enough to listen objectively to the howl of a wolf"

 Children's Picture Books

-• Batten, Mary Baby Wolf New York: Grosset & Dunlap (All Aboard Reading series, Level 2), 1998.
+• BATTEN, Mary Baby Wolf New York: Grosset & Dunlap (All Aboard Reading series, Level 2), 1998.
 Illustrated wraps, 8vo, 48 pages; illustrated by Jo Ellen McAllister Stammen.
 Beautifully drawn; a wolf pup's first year.
-For grades 1 to 3. $3.99
+For grades 1 to 3.
+1st thus.
+As new condition. $3.99

-• Brett, Jan The First Dog San Diego: Harcourt Brace, 1988.
-Illustrated wraps, 4to, 32 pages; illustrated by the author.
-"Paleowolf" joins a cave-dwelling boy in Paleolithic times, and becomes the "first dog." $5.95
+• BRETT, Jan The First Dog San Diego: Harcourt Brace, 1988.
+Illustrated wraps, 4to, unpaginated (32 pages); illustrated by the author.
+"Paleowolf" joins a cave-dwelling boy in Paleolithic times, and becomes the "first dog."
+4th printing.
+As new condition. $5.95

-• Goble, Paul Dream Wolf New York: Bradbury Press, 1990.
-Cloth, 4to, dust jacket, 28 pages; illustrated by the author.
+• GOBLE, Paul Dream Wolf New York: Bradbury Press, 1990.
+Cloth, 4to, dust jacket, unpaginated (28 pages); illustrated by the author.
 A new edition of The Friendly Wolf, set among the Plains Indians.
-Picture book for early readers. $14.95
+Picture book for early readers.
+3d printing.
+As new condition. $11.00

-• Hobbs, Will Howling Hill New York: William Morrow, 1998.
-Illustrated hardcover, 4to, dust jacket, 32 pages; illustrated by Jill Kastner.
+• HOBBS, Will Howling Hill New York: William Morrow, 1998.
+Illustrated hardcover, 4to, dust jacket, unpaginated (32 pages); illustrated by Jill Kastner.
 A wolf pup, lost in the wilderness, finds her pack when she discovers her howl.
-For ages 3 to 8. $16.00
+For ages 3 to 8.
+1st printing.
+As new condition. $16.00

-• Howker, Janni Walk with a Wolf Cambridge: Candlewick Press, 1998.
+• HOWKER, Janni Walk with a Wolf Cambridge: Candlewick Press, 1998.
 Illustrated hardcover, 4to, dust jacket, 30 pages; illustrated by Sarah Fox-Davies.
 Follows a Yukon Territory pack on a winter hunt.
-For ages 4 to 8. $15.99
+For ages 4 to 8.
+Stated 1st American edition/1st printing.
+As new condition. $15.99

-• Jessell, Tim Amorak Mankato: Creative Editions, 1994.
+• JESSELL, Tim Amorak Mankato: Creative Editions, 1994.
 Cloth (gilt-stamped spine), oblong 8vo, dust jacket, 32 pages; illustrated by the author.
 Based on an ancient Inuit myth; Amorak means "spirit of the wolf."
+Exceptionally fine artwork.
 1st edition.
-As new. $14.95
+As new condition. $14.95

-• London, Jonathan The Eyes of Gray Wolf San Francisco: Chronicle, 1993.
-Illustrated hardcover, 4to, dust jacket, 24 pages; illustrated by Jon Van Zyle.
-Exquisite, realistic artwork depicts a wolf's nocturnal adventures. $13.95.
+• LONDON, Jonathan The Eyes of Gray Wolf San Francisco: Chronicle, 1993.
+Illustrated hardcover, 4to, dust jacket, unpaginated (24 pages); illustrated by Jon Van Zyle.
+Exquisite, realistic artwork depicts a wolf's nocturnal adventures.
+3d printing, as new condition; $10.00.
+Another copy: 2d printing, pristine, as new condition; $13.95.

-• Nickl, Peter The Story of the Kind Wolf New York: North-South, 1982.
-Illustrated hardcover, 4to, dust jacket, 32 pages; illustrated by Józef Wilkon; translated from the German by Marion Koenig.
+• NICKL, Peter The Story of the Kind Wolf New York: North-South, 1982.
+Illustrated hardcover, 4to, dust jacket, unpaginated (32 pages); illustrated by Józef Wilkon; translated from the German by Marion Koenig.
 Superbly drawn, heartfelt tale for children of "a wolf who was not a bit fierce and an owl who was very, very silly."
-As new, in dust jacket. $14.95
+As new condition; dust jacket in Mylar.
+2d printing. $14.95

----- The Story of the Kind Wolf New York: North-South, 1988.
-Illustrated wraps, 4to, 32 pages; illustrated by Józef Wilkon; translated from the German by Marion Koenig.
-Paperback edition of the title above. $5.95
+---- The Story of the Kind Wolf New York: North-South, 1985.
+Illustrated wraps, 4to, unpaginated (32 pages); illustrated by Józef Wilkon; translated from the German by Marion Koenig.
+Paperback edition of the title above.
+Reprint (1988).
+As new condition. $12.00

-• Nolan, Dennis Wolf Child New York: Macmillan, 1989.
+• NOLAN, Dennis Wolf Child New York: Macmillan, 1989.
 Cloth (gilt-stamped spine), 8vo, dust jacket, 40 pages; illustrated by the author.
 Set in prehistoric times; a boy befriends an orphaned wolf cub.
-With vivid full-page watercolors. $14.95
+With vivid full-page watercolors.
+Stated 1st edition/1st printing.
+As new condition. $14.95

-• Young, Ed Lon Po Po: A Red Riding Hood Story from China New York: Philomel/Putnam, 1989.
-Illustrated hardcover, 4to, dust jacket, 32 pages; illustrated by the author.
-Caldecott winner. $15.95
+• YOUNG, Ed Lon Po Po: A Red Riding Hood Story from China New York: Philomel/Putnam, 1989.
+Illustrated hardcover, 4to, dust jacket, unpaginated (32 pages); illustrated by the author.
+Home alone at grandmother's house, three girls encounter a hungry wolf.
+Caldecott winner.
+10th printing.
+As new condition. $14.00

 Wolf table of contents